johnpaulwelsh/hakyll-movie-blog/posts/a-ship-to-india.markdown

 I guess overall I am confused by the characterization of Sally, she's the only one who I never really understood her motivations or feelings, because they often seemed to contradictory.

 On the other hand, there were a lot of moments that had a good amount of power and artistic flair to them, especially the attempted-murder scene and Alexander sitting in his room afterwards.
 The music was also pretty good, whenever it did show up.
 And all the other main characters had compelling personalities and I enjoyed watching them.
-Similar to _Kris_, this movie somehow convinced me to care about these characters who have a small story to tell, nothing grand or deep or important.
+Similar to _Crisis_, this movie somehow convinced me to care about these characters who have a small story to tell, nothing grand or deep or important.

 5/10